Hacking-the-Cloud/hackingthe.cloud/content/aws/enumeration/enumerate_principal_arn_from_unique_id.md

 ---
 author_name: Nick Frichette
-title: Enumerate a Principal ARN from an AWS Unique Identifier
+title: Derive a Principal ARN from an AWS Unique Identifier
 description: How to convert an unique identifier to a principal ARN.
 ---